-As you listen to the shower turn on, you also hear the sound of your dreams for a perfectly chilled Saturday being washed down the plughole.
+As you listen to the shower turn on, you also hear the sound of your dreams for a perfect Saturday being washed down the plughole.

-Fear not!
+Fear not fellow Dad’s!
 Take heed of these ‘being dropped in it at the last minute’ survival tips for getting through a child’s birthday party…

 Before The Child’s Birthday Party